Wendy Harmer: Writing credits

-Harmer has also written a series of children's books called the Pearlie the Park Fairy series.
-There are 17 books in the Pearlie series published to date.
+Harmer has also written a series of children's books called the Pearlie the Park Fairy.
+As of 2015 there are 17 books in the series published to date.
 They are bestsellers in Australia, and have been published in ten countries around the world.
 The animated series Pearlie has been shown on Australian, Canadian, and American television, and Harmer adapted the first book in the series, Pearlie in the Park, for the stage.
 In 2005, this play toured around Australia, performed by the Monkey Baa theatre company.I Lost My Mobile at the Mall (2009) was Harmer's first novel for teens.
-The sequel was I Made Lattes for a love God in 2012.
+The sequel was I Made Lattes for a Love God in 2012.

 In addition to the Pearlie in the Park adaptation, Harmer has written two plays, Backstage Pass and What Is the Matter With Mary Jane?
 She also wrote the libretto for Baz Luhrmann's Opera Australia production of Lake Lost.

 She has written for numerous Australian magazines, and has been a contributing columnist for The Australian Women's Weekly, New Weekly, The Good Weekend, HQ, Sunday Telegraph and Yours magazine.